Philipp Jacobsohn, Senior Staff Applications Engineer, SmartDV

 Let’s discuss the question of why standardization is needed in the context of circuit development.
 To be frank, this topic is not something that can be considered new or even exciting!
 Safety standards are often even viewed as a necessary evil—and yet the operation of electronic circuits is no longer possible without clearly defined rules of reliability and operational safety.

 Similar to how an airline pilot must work through a standard protocol of all safety-related procedures for the aircraft before taking off, this also has to happen as part of circuit development.
-Even if a pilot has already gone through the same process of hundreds of times, and successfully completed the corresponding number of flights, this procedure must be carried out again before each new flight.
-The sole goal of this measure is to avoid errors.
-Similarly, this is exactly what is provided by predefined standards like ISO 26262 and IEC 61508: a firmly defined structure that facilitates the discovery of possible errors and the classification of problems, thus enabling the design to react adequately to the occurrence of unforeseen situations.
-If a tire is damaged, the aircraft must be prevented from taking off, because it would not be able to safely land.
-If, however, the onboard kitchen is defective, this might be acceptable for a flight, as it would not adversely impact the airborne mechanical performance of the plane.
+Even if a pilot has already gone through the same process hundreds of times, this procedure must be carried out again before each new flight.
+The goal is to avoid errors.
+Likewise, predefined standards like ISO 26262 and IEC 61508 provide a firmly defined structure that helps discover possible errors and classify problems, enabling the design to react adequately to unforeseen situations.
+If a tire is damaged, the aircraft must be prevented from taking off.
+If the onboard kitchen is defective, a flight may still proceed.

-Fundamentally, the goals of a ship’s captain and an airplane pilot are identical: namely, to convey their passengers and cargo safely to the intended destination.
-Owing to the vast differences between sea and air travel, different criteria are relevant for these tasks.
-It is precisely for this reason that specialized safety standards have been defined.
-Any supplier of equipment for these respective means of transport must know in advance whether, for example, their gyrocompass is to be installed in an airplane or a cruise ship, in order to ensure proper performance.
-That’s also why an IP vendor needs to understand the environment in which their predefined circuit function is to be used.
+Fundamentally, the goals of a ship’s captain and an airplane pilot are identical: to convey passengers and cargo safely to their destination.
+Owing to the vast differences between sea and air travel, different criteria are relevant.
+Specialized safety standards therefore exist—and any supplier must know the end environment in which a subsystem is used.
+That’s also why an IP vendor needs to understand the context in which their predefined circuit function will be used.

 What do safety standards define?

-Safety standards define the individual phases of design process requirements: planning, implementation, verification, and documentation.
+Safety standards define the phases of design process requirements: planning, implementation, verification, and documentation.

-This procedure is more or less uniform for all standards, but it should be noted that each standard defines the applicable requirements for the four phases slightly differently.
-The tenets of each step must be met for the standard to be satisfied.
+This procedure is largely uniform across standards, but each defines the required rigor slightly differently.
+The tenets of each step must be met for compliance.

 End use and allowed probability of failure

-Potential hardware failures must be categorized in order to define appropriate mechanisms for error handling.
-As with the aforementioned airplane tire versus kitchen scenario: an error in a car’s infotainment system might be acceptable, while an error that affects safety gear, such as the automated braking system, is not.
+Potential hardware failures must be categorized to define appropriate error-handling mechanisms.
+An error in a car’s infotainment system might be acceptable; an error affecting automated braking is not.

 Understanding and reacting to malfunctions